lguangyu/AudioBatchOrganize/README.md

 ```

 `remap_metadata` will update `*.metadata` files back into the audio files.
-In addition, `-p "%T - %a"` requires the output file names will be in
+In addition, `-p "%T - %a"` requires the output file names to be in
 `<title> - <artist>` format (file extensions will be added automatically).
 Finally `-R flac` instructs the output to be transcoded into `flac`.